Myth or fact?

 Any adjustments you agreed to make to the purchase price.
 For example, you might have agreed to compensate the seller for damage discovered during the home inspection.

 Buyers want to know they’re getting a home that’s not burdened by other people’s debts.
-The standard contract requires you to remove financial charges such as mortgages and liens from the property.
-This is called delivering clear title.
+The standard contract requires you to remove financial charges from the property.
+(Common charges include mortgages and liens.)
+This is called “delivering clear title.”

 For example, some documents involved in removing a mortgage include the following: